apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 pip install -e .
 ```

+An editable installation allows you to implement and test changes iteratively
+without having to reinstall the package with every change.

-Increment the version field in `setup.py` following the
+When you update the package, also increment the version field in `setup.py` following the
 [PEP 440 semantic versioning scheme](https://peps.python.org/pep-0440/#semantic-versioning).

 Use the following guidelines for incrementing the version number: